Kentucky-Louisville basketball: Prediction, time, TV channel | NCAA.com

-One of college basketball's best rivalries adds another game to the series when Kentucky and Louisville meet on Saturday, Dec.
-29. Below, find the time, TV channel and preview information for the matchup.
+One of college basketball's biggest rivalries adds another episode to the series when Kentucky and Louisville play on Saturday, Dec.
+29. Below, find the game time, TV channel and preview information.

 While Louisville coach Chris Mack will be coaching in his first Cardinals-Wildcats game, Kentucky coach John Calipari and his team routed Louisville 90-61 last year.
 This year's game is at the KFC Yum!
 Center in Louisville, Ky.